Skip to content

 Prescribed species are Electron and Proton; other species can be manually specified with m and q keywords or species = Ion(m̄, q̄), where and are the mass and charge numbers respectively.

 Direct range input for uniform grid in 1/2/3D is supported.
+The grid vectors must be sorted.
 For 1D grid, an additional keyword dir is used for specifying the spatial direction, 1 -> x, 2 -> y, 3 -> z.
 For 3D grid, the default grid type is CartesianGrid.
 To use StructuredGrid (spherical) grid, an additional keyword gridtype is needed.
 For StructuredGrid (spherical) grid, dimensions of field arrays should be (Br, Bθ, Bϕ).

 Keywords